finnschwall/RIXA/readme.md

 **Hardware requirements**

 Basically none for the pure server (<300 MB of RAM, negligible CPU time).
 The requirements come from the plugins and the chat backend.
-If you want to run the latter one locally they are substantial.
-For usable results near real time I would recommend at least 12 GB RAM, 8 GB VRAM and a decent CPU with AVX2 support.
-It also works with way less but the experience will be subpar.
+If you want to use local LLMs I would recommend at least 12 GB RAM, 8 GB VRAM and a decent CPU with AVX2 support.
-### As an enduser
-If you do not intend to develop plugins or don't have any idea how package management works you are probably better off with the integrated solution.
-It comes with a python/C environment and an automatic package manager.

 **UNFINISHED**